matsq4/mgrpguides/mkitchen.md

 9. Turn off the heat and remove the lid.
 Let stand until the cake pan is cool enough to handle.
 10. Transfer pan out of pot onto wire rack/plate, then run a knife around the edge of the cake to loosen.
 Let cool completely.
 11. Invert the cake directly onto your rack/plate, lift off the pan and remove the parchment.
-12. Once solid, flip the crêpe, by gently picking it up by going around the circumference.
-13. Top with toppings of choice and serve, sliced.
+12. Top with toppings of choice and serve, sliced.

 ## Breakfast (Sweet)